UnrealCpp/Booking/README.md

 TODO:
 * a setup page for db configuration...
 * remove "INSERT IGNORE INTO..." querries to setup page only.
 "IGNORE" creates id gaps in tables. mySql innodb_autoinc_lock_mode=1 for auto_increment lock but it has performance cost.
 Check if value exists some other way then "INSERT INTO..." if neccesary.https://www.percona.com/blog/avoiding-auto-increment-holes-on-innodb-with-insert-ignore/
+SELECT NULL FROM table LIMIT 1 select exists(select 1 from ReturnDemo) AS Output;
 * unification of database names